 Both home buyers and lenders can purchase title insurance.
-If the home buyer is the purchaser, they may want to insure the full value of the property (the value of the property will affect how much the policy costs).
+If the home buyer is the purchaser, they may want to insure the full value of the property.
+(The value of the property will affect how much the policy costs).
 When the lender is the purchaser, they typically only cover the amount of the homeowner’s loan.
-When it comes time for a home buyer to purchase title insurance, it’s worth noting that they have full choice of the insurer.
+When it comes time for a home buyer to purchase title insurance, they have full choice of the insurer.

 According to the Real Estate Settlement Procedures Act (RESPA) of 1974, the seller cannot require the home buyer to purchase title insurance from one certain company.

 Lenders are required to provide a list of local companies that provide closing services, of which title insurance is just one.
-But it may be worth doing independent research, as lenders may not select their recommendations based on the home buyer’s best interest, but instead because a service provider is an affiliate of the lender and provides a financial incentive in exchange for a recommendation.
+But it may be worth doing independent research.
+Lenders may not select their recommendations based on the home buyer’s best interest, but instead because a service provider is an affiliate of the lender and provides a financial incentive in exchange for a recommendation.

-Again, seeking the counsel of friends and family and doing online research may help uncover competitive prices and learn which service providers have a solid reputation.
+Again, it’s a smart idea to seek the counsel of friends and family and do online research to uncover competitive prices and learn which service providers have a solid reputation.

 Recommended: What Are the Different Types of Mortgage Lenders?